--potential to enhance the interdisciplinary field of women’s and gender studies, specifically the WGS program at UNCG and its place in the community
+-potential to enhance the interdisciplinary field of women’s and gender studies, specifically the WGSS program at UNCG and its place in the community

-The professor is expected to engage both with the WGS program and the broader community through activities such as symposia, programs, community-engaged scholarship or public exhibitions or performances.
+The professor is expected to engage both with the WGSS program and the broader community through activities such as symposia, programs, community-engaged scholarship or public exhibitions or performances.
 A public presentation by the professor must be an integral part of each year’s work (e.g., colloquium, lecture, presentation of essays or creative work in progress).
 The professor will also be asked, as funds are available, to invite annually to campus a nationally recognized speaker whose work relates to the professor’s scholarly or creative activity.
-This visiting scholar is expected to participate in the Women’s and Gender Studies Program through lectures, seminars, performances or other similar activities.
+This visiting scholar is expected to participate in the Women’s, Gender, and Sexuality Studies Program through lectures, seminars, performances or other similar activities.

 The professor will receive a salary supplement of $10,000 annually, and research support of $12,000 per year will be made available to support the professor’s work.
 Candidates are asked to specify a two-year budget that has been approved by the appropriate department head or dean as part of the application process.
 At the end of two years a budget for the final two years will be required.
 The budget may include such items as release time, research assistance, books, equipment and supplies, and travel.
 Application forms are available below.

 The next Carlisle Distinguished Excellence Professor will be selected in Spring 2020 and more information will be posted then.
-Please send your application to Isabell Moore and Sarah Hamrick, Women’s and Gender Studies Program Administrators (firstname.lastname@example.org).
+Please send your application to Isabell Moore and Sarah Hamrick, Women’s, Gender, and Sexuality Studies Program Administrators (firstname.lastname@example.org).
 Questions may be addressed to Karen L. Kilcup, Committee Chair (email@example.com).

 2014-2016: Dr. Karen Kilcup